-Specific training must be undertaken in order to carry out certain functions under the Act (such as carrying out a Formal Assessment of Capacity, sitting on a Trust Panel etc.).
+Specific mandatory training approved by the Department must be undertaken in order to carry out certain functions under the Act (such as carrying out a Formal Assessment of Capacity, sitting on a Trust Panel etc.).

 - Level 1 – Forms Manual – this is instructional guidance on completing forms.

 - Level 2 – General overview of Deprivation of Liberty (E-learning only)

 - Level 3 – Deprivation of Liberty Safeguards (Classroom and E-learning)

 - Level 4 – Formal Assessment of Capacity (Classroom and E-learning)

 - Level 5 – Trust Panels (Classroom only)

 If you wish to attend any of the classroom-based training, you should contact your local Trust MCA team for further details.
 Alternatively, Levels 2, 3 and 4 are available as e-learning.
 These are provided at the following links: